MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/account.md

 You can change your auto-apply options at any time.
 If you don't choose to auto-apply ad recommendations, you'll still be able to apply recommendations manually.

 This field includes a list of recommendation types.

 The list of key and value pairs are delimited with a semicolon (;).
-In this example, auto-apply ad recommendations is enabled for multimedia ads but not for responsive search ads.
+In this example, auto-apply ad recommendations is enabled for multimedia ads but not for responsive search ads or expanded text ads.

 ```
-MultimediaAdsAutoApply=true;ResponsiveSearchAdsAutoApply=false;
+MultimediaAdsAutoApply=true;ResponsiveSearchAdsAutoApply=false;ExpandedTextAdsAutoApply=false
 ```

 The default key and value pairs are:

 - MultimediaAdsAutoApply=true;
 - ResponsiveSearchAdsAutoApply=false;
+- ExpandedTextAdsAutoApply=false

 If the value of a key is set to *true*, then the auto-apply feature is enabled for the recommendation type.